KobayashiComputing/DailyDues/dev_diary.md

 ## 2025-10-07: (Tuesday)
 Planning to use the 'priority' field for storing the sort order.
 Do I'm going to replace that field in the 'New' and 'Edit' forms with a date picker for the destined next reset date.

+Updated 'editTaskForm()' and 'newTaskForm()' to remove priority and add reset date.
+Still need to clean up a few things:
+- check format of input date
+- change input datetime 'time' to '00:00:00' (or maybe don't show it at all?)
+- display the correct date (or date time) format, probably below the input field